Louise Burfitt-Dons

-Burfitt-Dons is best known for her anti-bullying work as the founder of the charity Act Against Bullying and co-founder of Kindness Day UK.
+Burfitt-Dons is also known for her anti-bullying work as the founder of the charity Act Against Bullying and co-founder of Kindness Day UK.

 Early years and family

 Louise Olivian Byres was born to Olive and Ian Byres in a small desert hospital at Magwa, in the Burgan district just south of Kuwait City.
 Her father worked for Kuwait Oil Company and her mother ran a kindergarten.
 She had an elder brother, Laurence.
 She attended the Anglo-American School in Kuwait, and later The Hertfordshire and Essex High School and the Ashford School for Girls in Kent.
 Burfitt-Dons' father died of cancer when she was 26.
 During his illness she obtained a liquor licence and took over the running of The White Horse in East Bergholt so she could care for him.

-Burfitt-Dons has two daughters, Brooke Burfitt and Arabella (b.
-1992), by her pilot husband Donald Burfitt-Dons, a New Zealander whom she met and married in London in 1982 while he was on an overseas basing with Qantas.
+Burfitt-Dons has two daughters, Brooke Burfitt and Arabella (born 1992), by her pilot husband Donald Burfitt-Dons, a New Zealander whom she met and married in London in 1982 while he was on an overseas basing with Qantas.
 The couple lived in Australia between 1982 and 1993 where Louise worked as an actress and wrote plays for the Sydney stage.
 She co-starred in a dinner theatre show with Andrew Harwood in 1988.
 She lives in Chiswick, London.